dev-febe/mediscreen/README.md

 ## Installation Instructions
   You can import the project as a maven application to your favorite IDE.
 I made my tests by using intellij.
   If lombok gets in your way, by referring [this answer](https://stackoverflow.com/a/22332248/4130569), you can install lombok by its jar file.

-## Requirement package
+### Requirement package
 1. Java 11
 2. Spring Boot
 3. Mysql *(Optional If you don't want to use docker)
 4. MongoDb *(Optional If you don't want to use docker)
-3. Docker
+3. Docker  *(Optional If you don't want to use docker)
-4. Docker-Compose
+4. Docker-Compose *(Optional If you don't want to use docker)

-## To run the application
+### To run the application
 Use one of the several ways of running a Spring Boot application.
 Below are just three options:

-1. Build using maven goal (or by using maven wrapper): `mvn clean package` and execute the resulting artifact as follows `java -jar BankApplicationBackend-0.0.1-SNAPSHOT.jar` or
+1. Build using maven goal (or by using maven wrapper): `mvn clean package` and execute the resulting artifact as follows `java -jar {MicroServiceName}-0.0.1-SNAPSHOT.jar` or
-2. On Unix/Linux based systems: run `mvn clean package` then run the resulting jar as any other executable `./BankApplicationBackend-0.0.1-SNAPSHOT.jar`
+2. On Unix/Linux based systems: run `mvn clean package` then run the resulting jar as any other executable `./MicroServiceName-0.0.1-SNAPSHOT.jar`
 3. Run as a [Docker](https://www.docker.com/) container.
+(What's most recommended)
     1) Clone the repository.
     2) cd to project root directory.
     3) Run this cmd `cd ms-note && ./mvnw clean package && cd ../ms-patient && ./mvnw clean package && cd ../ms-report && ./mvnw clean package && ../ui && ./mvnw clean package && cd ..`